CASH v. DAU

 one to one comparisons.

-- We have two great matches, and they are both with the BART branch,
+- We have two great matches with the BART branch,

 which is where our theory predicts we connect.

-- We have a great supporting match with ROB.1,
+- We have one great match with BUTLER,

-- We have good supporting matches in BUTLER,
+- We have a number of other supporting matches

 - The results strongly support the Baronets theory.